 For the first method, navigate to Monitoring and click the Edit Check icon.
 Add tags in the Tags field and click Save.

-When you choose the Set Tags option from the drop-down menu, the Assign Tags pop-up box appears.
+When you choose the Set Tags option from the drop-down menu, the Manage Tags pop-up box appears.
 If you need to add additional tags, select the Manage Tags button to add new tags or delete ones that no longer apply.

 Filtering Views